Key takeaways

 The Minnesota Department of Human Services was tasked with setting rates for the payments that HMOs receive in the Medicaid PMAP.
 Over the years, there have been improvements made to ensure that the various participating HMOs are using uniform reporting methods for their administrative expenses.

-Minnesota had some of the country’s most generous eligibility guidelines for Medicaid prior to expansion under the ACA (up to 100% of poverty for adults with dependent children, and up to 75% of poverty for those without dependent children).
-And the state also became the first in the nation to establish a Basic Health Program under the ACA.
+Minnesota had some of the country’s most generous eligibility guidelines for Medicaid before expansion under the ACA (up to 100% of poverty for adults with dependent children, and up to 75% of poverty for those without dependent children).
+The state also became the first in the nation to establish a Basic Health Program under the ACA.